IU-PR/Capstone_project/README.md

         - [PDF embedding](#pdf-embedding)
         - [Other shortcodes](#other-shortcodes)

+## Short desciption of the project:
+A puzzle-platformer game with a fairytale setting, mixed with cyberpunk elements.
+Involves the paper-like artstyle, simple but intriguing mechanics, and a touch of light phylosophy.
+Lamps are significant and playable objects: player advances through the levels and interacts with the world by manipulating them.
 ## Contribution rules

 Throughout the project, you will be required to write progress reports.
 These reports will be published on